A pause, only where you asked for one

-You choose which apps deserve a pause.
-When one of them opens, Return meets you at the doorway with a breath and a line — then you decide.
+You choose which apps deserve a breath at the door.
+When one of them opens, Return meets you there — then you decide.

 Built to be needed less